henricasanova/meteor_deploy_on_rhel6/README.md

 --------

 So you god a brand new (virtual) machine running RHEL (Red Hat Enterprise Linux) 6.
-Let's assume your machine has a fixed IP and a DNS entry _databet.ics.hawaii.edu_.
+Let's assume your machine has a fixed IP and a one or more DNS entry (e.g., _databet.ics.hawaii.edu_).

 The first thing to do is to ssh to the machine and change the root password:
 ```text